alexqfredrickson/notes/aws/aws.md

 Stacks can be "nested" via the `AWS::CloudFormation::Stack` resource.

+StackSets allow you to create stacks across multiple accounts, and/or multiple AWS regions.

 `AWS::CloudFormation::WaitCondition` are special resources that track stack resource creation, and configuration process status.
 It (presumably) allows CFN to "wait" before provisioning more resources.
 They contain `Count`, `Handle`, and `Timeout` properties. `Count` is the number of success signals that CFN had to receive before it continues creating a stack. `Handle` points to a `AWS::CloudFormation::WaitConditionHandle`, which is a pre-signed URL that kicks off the `WaitCondition`.
 It's a bit mysterious. `Timeout` is the number of seconds to wait for CFN success signals to count.
 This is superceded by `CreationPolicies` in cases where you are working with EC2 and ASG resources.

 ### Polly